The-Marcy-Lab-School/8-0-1-express-middleware/README.md

 > If we simply didn't invoke `next()`, our server would "hang" — the response would never be completed and the client would likely receive a timeout error because the request took too long.
 </details><br>

+Middleware can be custom-made like this `logRoutes` middleware controller.
+However, we can also utilize some of the out-of-the-box middleware controllers provided by Express.

 ## Serving Static Assets